-When people have tingling or numbness in their spine, a fellowship-trained spine specialist will use their knowledge, skills, abilities, and years of experience to identify the cause and provide the cure.
+When people have tingling or numbness in their spine, a fellowship-trained spine doctor will use their knowledge, skills, abilities, and years of experience to identify the cause and provide the cure.
 When minimally invasive surgery is the best option for restoring a patient’s function, a fellowship-trained spine surgeon has the training to do it successfully.
-If major surgery is the best option, a fellowship-trained spine specialist will be the doctor to see.
+If major surgery is the best option, a fellowship-trained spine doctor with spine surgery skills will be the doctor to see.
 Whatever the cause of spine pain, fellowship-trained spine doctors know how to implement the best solutions to help their patients get back to a better quality of life.

 Orthopedic Spine Doctors/Surgeons

-The primary focus of an orthopedic spine specialist is treating problems with the upper, middle, and lower spinal structures.
-Every day, these surgeons analyze, diagnose, and treat patients with spine-related injuries and diseases, such as:
+The primary focus of an orthopedic spine doctor is treating problems with the upper, middle, and lower spinal structures.
+Every day, our spine doctors analyze, diagnose, and treat patients with spine-related injuries and diseases, such as: